velten-group/velten-group.github.io/join/index.md

 # Open Positions

-We are currenlty looking for a scientific programmer to join our team.
-Get in touch for details.
+We are looking for a scientific programmer to join our group at Heidelberg University.
+You will advance the functionality, usability and robustness of computational tools developed in our group, reach-out to users to identify additional requirements and organize trainings and workshops to instruct people on the software and its wider scientific context.

+For more Infos look [here](https://jobrxiv.org/job/heidelberg-university-27778-scientific-software-developer)

 ### Postdocs